So You Want To Write SEO-Friendly Content

 Writing More Content Is Not Always Better (Sometimes)

 OK, this is a tough one to describe.
 The world of SEO is very much a “yes…BUT” game.
 What I mean by this is that every agreed upon rule works but should not be followed religiously.
+Every situation, every post, every piece of content must be examined on a case-by-case basis for what works best.
 There are some great articles about SEO word count and many of them seem to agree on one thing — quality over quantity.
-The “but” to that statement is that in 2016 there was a study done of 1 million Google results and it found that the average first page result has 1,890 words.
+The “but” to that statement is that in 2016 there was a study done of 1 million Google results and it found that the average first-page result has 1,890 words.
 Now keep in mind so that is an average which means there are articles much longer and articles that are much shorter.
 A well-researched piece of content should feel natural, it should be friendly to read and it should be purposeful.
 When you start struggling to provide fresh content is when you should wrap it up.
 A great piece of content marketing can be well optimized with only 750 words.
-At the same time a blog with 3,000 words with a non-important filler content may not grab a position and drive traffic like the author anticipated.
+At the same time, a blog with 3,000 words with non-important filler content may not grab a position and drive website traffic as the author anticipated.

 If your digital home is in order, website visitors will be a whole happier.
 Happy visitors, happy algorithms–everybody wins.